resu2003/De-Hasher-Project/README.md

 -   `-s HASH`: Crack a single hash value.
 -   `-f FILE`: Crack hashes from a file.
 -   `-d DIRECTORY`: Search for hashes in files within a directory.
--   `-t THREADS`: Number of threads to use for multithreading (default is 4).
+-   `-t THREADS`: Number of threads for multithreading (default is 4).

 ### Examples